 This is incredibly important as many homes that do not have this valve installed, and are in areas prone to flooding, experience regular basement floods.
 The installation of this valve can put a stop to basement flooding once and for all.

 Does your home need a backwater valve installed?

-We are often asked the question, “Do I need a backwater valve installation?”
-If your home is newly constructed there is a good chance that it has already had a backwater valve, as it is required now by law on all new homes.
-However, if you have an older home there is the chance that you do not have one, especially if you experience flooding from your drain during stormy weather.
+We are often asked, “Do I need a backwater valve installation?”
+If your home is newly constructed there is a good chance that it has already had a backwater valve, as it is required now by law on all new houses.
+However, if you have an older home, then a high chance of not having one, especially if you experience flooding from your drain during stormy weather.
 We’ve had the opportunity to perform quite a few backwater valve installations in Toronto; we can assess your situation to determine if a valve will be a good decision for your home.
 A simple phone call to us and we can help you to determine if this is the case or not.

 Only a fully licensed plumber should install a backwater valve as it is a process requiring a permit with the city.
 As of the writing of this page, the only approved backwater valve eligible to be installed in the Province of Ontario is the Mainline full port backwater valve.

 We are extremely experienced in the installation of this reliable valve and if you have any questions about the process, whether you can have one installed or not, simply use our contact page and we’ll be happy to answer all of your questions.

 Regular maintenance is important and an annual inspection is recommended.
 It must be determined that all the parts of the valve are able to move freely and there are no obstructions or problems with the function of the valve.
 It may be necessary to clean out the valve to make sure that no debris is present or has accumulated inside.
 Again, we are highly experienced in the maintenance of backwater valves and can both assess the integrity and maintain these valves should you require these services.